flexgrid2vec: Learning Efficient Visual Representations Vectors

-where $c_v$ represents the centrality of the node $v$, $\varepsilon_l$ is the largest eigenvalue, $A_{v,u}$ is an element in the adjacency matrix, and the $c_u$ is the neighbour node.
+where $c_v$ represents the centrality of the node $v$, $\varepsilon_l$ is the largest eigenvalue, $A_{v,u}$ is an element in the adjacency matrix and $c_u$ is the neighbour node.
 In this scenario, for graph convolution, Eq. \ref{embding} concatenates \textit{+} the aggregated sum of the node neighbours and their neighbours.
-This operation limits the convolution as a 2-steps aggregation process.
-In this paper, we will experiment different versions of Eq. \ref{embding} and \ref{embdingc}.
+This operation limits the convolution as a two-step aggregation process.
+In this paper, we will test different versions of Eq. \ref{embding} and \ref{embdingc}.

 To this end, we introduced the main components of \textit{flexgrid2vec}, including the construction of the Flexible Grid-Graphs and learning the node embeddings.
-In the following sections, we discuss the experimental result of each component.
+In the following sections, we discuss the experiment results for each component.